Adiabatic Hydrodynamization and the Emergence of Attractors: a Unified Description of Hydrodynamization in Kinetic Theory: Adiabatic Hydrodynamization

 where $p_{\rm UV}$ and $p_{\rm IR}$ are UV and IR cutoffs, respectively.
 Following Refs.~\cite{Mueller:1999fp,Brewer:2022vkq}, we set $p_{\rm IR} = m_D$ and $p_{\rm UV} = \sqrt{\langle p^2 \rangle},$\footnote{The authors of Ref.~\cite{Brewer:2022vkq} (BSY) chose $p_{\rm UV} = \sqrt{\langle p_\perp^2 \rangle}$ because in the regime considered in that work $\langle p^2 \rangle \sim \langle p_\perp^2 \rangle \gg \langle p_z^2 \rangle$} where the brackets $\langle \cdot \rangle$ denote the average over the distribution function $f$:

 Throughout our exposition we will consider this collision kernel in various regimes, starting from the simplest cases and building up to a nearly complete treatment of it.
+We will at times study it in regimes where the approximations that are used to derive it (weak coupling, small-angle scatterings) are not justified from first principles, in particular in Sections~\ref{sec:hydro} and~\ref{sec:connectstages} where we consider couplings as large as $g_s = 2.6$.
 Numerical details of the implementation are available in Appendix~\ref{app:numerics}.
 Our treatment is ``nearly complete'' in that we also make one further simplifying assumption throughout this work, dropping the term proportional to $I_b f^2$ in the collision kernel~\eqref{eq:small-angle-kernel}.
 We do so for simplicity, and because BSY (and we) have checked that this is a good approximation in the early pre-hydrodynamic attractor and because it is manifestly a good approximation as hydrodynamization is achieved in our analysis, since $f$ is then small.
 We provide further discussion of this approximation in Appendix~\ref{app:f2}.
+This approximation has a further consequence in that our description does not exhibit the Bose-Einstein condensation dynamics that can arise in other treatments based upon the small-angle scattering collision kernel~\eqref{eq:small-angle-kernel} with only number-conserving $2\rightarrow 2$ collisions~\cite{Blaizot:2011xf,Blaizot:2014jna,Blaizot:2016iir,BarreraCabodevila:2022jhi}.
+We discuss this further in Appendix~\ref{app:f2}.

 As we have already discussed in Section~\ref{sec:Intro}, our goal in this work is to find a common physical description of, and intuition for, the processes occuring during all the stages of hydrodynamization in the kinetic theory with the simplified collision kernel that we have specified here.
 Extending our analysis to apply it to the computationally more challenging QCD EKT collision kernel is a priority for future work, but we anticipate that the physical intuition that we shall glean from the analyses to come below, in particular from Sect.~\ref{sec:connectstages} where we put all the pieces together, will carry over.